02/2019

 Culture dwells not only in the celestial spheres.
 Culture also means to cultivate, as a way of taking care of the life of an organism.
 We humans were simply organisms from the very inception, and remain so: our peculiarity consists in the inseparable coexistence of bios and nous.
 We need to find a Culture able to care for the implicit human need to couple with the Bau--with building processes.
 To find the proper transformation of our contexts of life, we have to search for a Culture constitutively able to join the human sciences, philosophy, art, and architecture.

-How can we best assemble elements and materials in the process of making?
-We must first take into consideration the ultimate role of manufacturing space around us.
-If the evolutionary leap has been strictly connected to the externalization of Myth, Memories, and Rituals in the form of artificial settings, we can move forward asking ourselves how those thoughts and emotions, incipient in the mind of our ancestors, were able to find to shape, to mirror themselves, into the external physical environment.
-Refinement and prediction, memory, and projection: these words are likely the keys to reconcile brain, body, mind, and environment in a multidisciplinary dialogue.
 The progressive refinement of bodily gestures, from Homo Erectus, first triggered the interlacing of primary with the more subtle background emotions, the extraordinary capacity of humans to predict with increasing rapidity the immediate future as the possible outcome of movements and actions, the accumulation of diverse daily experiences; the intertwining of different expectations with intricately layered emotional valences has very slowly been transferred from long term memory directly into the bios, to the DNA.
 And further, the fundamental human need to project desire, emotion and myth into the external environment, in the form of bodily gestures, movements, and rituals, produced useful affordances in space, but also gradually and more crucially these functional features, from their very inception, ripened into, and became metaphor.

 When the ‘ritual affordances’, have been elevated and transformed into metaphors, that is the precise moment when Poetry found its first home.
 And from that moment, cognitive evolution increased rapidly.
 The artificial settings of hunters and gathers were a sort of gymnasium of the mind, or as Alva Noë suggests, a kind of second consciousness—a catalyst of poetic actions and reactions.